 In 2013, a formal charge was given to the Implementation Teams.
 Since that date, these Teams undertook responsibilities as outlined in Strategic Plan as well as redefined tasks and expectations.
 Progress was communicated on the CIAS website and at all College meetings.
 In 2015, the CIAS Strategic Plan Core team took up the University's current strategic plan Greatness through Difference 2015-2025 to ensure the College's Strategic Plan is in compliance with the directives and spirit of the University's document.
-As is the current practice, the Dean will approve revisions to the College's Strategic Plan before any changes or actions are taken.
-Any plan updates, accomplishments and revisions will be communicated routinely to the college via email, presentations, and on Inside CIAS.
+The Dean will approve revisions to the College's Strategic Plan before any changes or actions are taken.